Baramicin

 Baramicin (Bara) is an antimicrobial peptide gene of the fruit fly Drosophila melanogaster.
 Baramicin is a prominent element of the fly immune response: of the most abundant immune peptides detected in the fly hemolymph, the BaraA gene is responsible for 9 of the 24 peptides first described for their high concentrations after systemic infection.

+Etymology

-The name of the Baramicin gene was inspired by One Piece character “Buggy" and derives from the Japanese expression "Bara Bara", an onomatopoeia for things breaking apart, in reference to the Baramicin precursor breaking into multiple sub-peptides.
+The name of the Baramicin gene was inspired by One Piece character "Buggy" and derives from the Japanese expression "Bara Bara", an onomatopoeia for things breaking apart, in reference to the Baramicin precursor breaking into multiple sub-peptides.

 Activity

 The Baramicin A precursor protein can be broken into three distinct domains: the IM10-like, IM22, and IM24 domains.
 Five sub-peptides are produced by the BaraA precursor including one IM24 peptide, three IM10-like peptides, and one IM22 peptide.

 Immune response

 The Baramicin gene is part of the Toll pathway antifungal immune response.
-Flies lacking BaraA genetically are susceptible to infection by entomopathogenic fungi such as Beauveria bassiana and Metarhizium rileyi.
+Flies lacking BaraA genetically are susceptible to infection by entomopathogenic fungi such as Beauveria bassiana and Metarhizium species, but also show some susceptibility to Enterococcus faecalis bacterial infection.
 The IM10-like peptides of BaraA are specifically proposed as antifungal peptides produced by the BaraA gene.
 The potential activity of the IM22 and IM24 peptides is unknown.
 Some element of the Baramicin protein may also regulate a behavioural response after infection, as flies lacking Baramicin display an erect wing phenotype after immune activation.